 How can outdoor opportunities be improved in northwest Fort Collins?
-Residents are invited to help connect youth and families to the outdoors through places, career pathways, and programs.
+Residents created a vision to connect youth and families to the outdoors through places, career pathways, and programs.

 Did you know that young people spend an average of four to seven minutes a day outside in unstructured play?
 That is half the time their parents spent outside.
 Research shows outdoor time is good for kids physically, socially, emotionally, and cognitively.
 Plus, if kids don't experience nature, it won't be valued.
 Issues like time, transportation, money, access, and lack of interest and understanding keep kids from getting outside and developing a lifelong passion for the great outdoors.
 Inspiring a deep connection to nature is the goal of this project because it is vital for the wellbeing of our community, our wildlife, and the Colorado way of life.
 This video is an inspiring 4 min. summary!

-The goal of Project Outdoors is to understand the specific barriers youth and families experience to connecting to the outdoors, identify strategies to address the disconnect, and empower youth and the community to be part of a collective to solve it.
-The planning process (now through July 2017) is followed by the opportunity to apply for $1-3 million in implementation funds.
+The goal of Project Outdoors was to understand the specific barriers youth and families experience to connecting to the outdoors, identify strategies to address the disconnect, and empower youth and the community to be part of a collective to solve it.
+The planning process is complete and an Implementation Grant application has been submitted to make the vision come to life.

-Project Outdoors builds off the 2012 Plug in to Nature project that identified County-wide outdoor needs and opportunities.
+Project Outdoors built off the 2012 Plug in to Nature project that identified County-wide outdoor needs and opportunities.

-Hearing the voice of youth is critical to the success of Project Outdoors.
-A Youth Advisory Council of outstanding middle-school students from the Boys & Girls Club, high school students from nearby schools, and a CSU student are searching out innovative ways to connect their peers to nature.
-Members of the Council are meeting monthly and participating in field trips to learn about outdoor opportunities.
-The Council is playing a key role in community engagement and project development.
+Hearing the voice of youth was critical to the success of Project Outdoors.
+A Youth Advisory Council of outstanding middle-school students from the Boys & Girls Club, high school students from nearby schools, and a CSU student searched out innovative ways to connect their peers to nature.
+Even though the planning process is complete, Boys & Girls Club members continue to meet monthly and participate in field trips to learn about outdoor opportunities.
+The Youth Council played a key role in community engagement and project development.